 - The ability to remain impartial and non-judgmental

 - Negotiating skills – encouraging, motivating, and supporting individuals in making positive life choices

 - The ability to read body language and manage challenging situations

 - To be able to complete the Restorative Justice paper to a satisfactory standard

-- To contribute within organisational guidelines whilst using own initiative and self motivation
+- To contribute to organisational guidelines whilst using own initiative and self-motivation

 Restorative Justice Facilitator – Person Specification